How to Get Back in Your Kayak

 Get Back into Your Sit-In Kayak

 Kayaks come in various shapes and sizes.
-If you are kayaking near Las Vegas, it’s essential to know the proper technique for righting your kayak and safely re-entering the boat.
+If you are kayaking near Las Vegas, knowing the proper technique for righting your kayak and safely re-entering the boat is essential.
 Kayaks generally come in two forms, which are sit-in and sit-on-top.
 A sit-in kayak requires more skill and technique to the right once it has been capsized.
 When you are in a sit-in kayak, your body is usually enclosed by a skirt within the boat.
 The skirt may also be sealed.
 If you roll the boat, however, it is easy to release the skirt if it doesn’t come off on its own so that you don’t get trapped underwater.
 When you do capsize with a sit-in kayak, the biggest issue is that the boat will fill with water.
 Once you flip the boat, you will most likely need to bail it out manually.
 In order to get the kayak right-side up again, you’ll need to complete a wet exit or an Eskimo Roll.

 One of the key tricks to righting a capsized kayak is performing the Eskimo Roll.
 The Eskimo Roll is a safety technique that helps a beginner to seasoned paddlers alike return to an upright position after flipping the boat.
 To master the Eskimo Roll, it’s a good idea to practice intentionally rolling the boat and then turning it right-side up again.
 Before you practice rolling, ensure that your surroundings are suitable for safely and effectively practicing a Las Vegas kayaking roll.
 To start, move the paddle so that it is alongside the kayak.
 Once the kayak has flipped upside down, change the paddle’s position so that you move it upwards towards the boat’s exterior.
 To flip the kayak right-side up again, swing your hips over to the right-hand side of the boat.
 You may need to wiggle a bit to stabilize the boat once it has turned right-side up again.